 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-Our operations to date have been limited primarily to organizing and staffing our company and conducting research and development activities for beloranib, ZGN-1061 and ZGN-839.
+Our operations to date have been limited primarily to organizing and staffing our company and conducting research and development activities for beloranib, ZGN-1061 and ZGN-839 and early research activities.
 We have never generated any revenue from product sales.
 We have not obtained regulatory approvals for any of our product candidates.

 Since our inception and until recently, we focused substantially all of our efforts and financial resources on developing beloranib, which was in Phase 3 clinical development for our lead indication of the treatment of hyperphagia and obesity in patients with PWS and Phase 2 clinical development for the treatment of obesity in patients with HIAO.
 In December 2015, the FDA put the beloranib IND on full clinical hold.
 Due to the uncertainties, costs and risks associated with the development of beloranib, in July 2016, we suspended further development of beloranib and directed our efforts and financial resources to developing ZGN-1061.
-In October 2016, we suspended our development of ZGN-839 in order to focus all of our resources to developing ZGN-1061 and the discovery of novel and highly-differentiated MetAP2 inhibitors.
+In October 2016, we suspended our development of ZGN-839 in order to focus all of our resources to developing ZGN-1061 and the discovery of novel and highly differentiated MetAP2 inhibitors.

 We have funded our operations to date through proceeds from sales of redeemable convertible preferred stock, convertible debt and proceeds from our IPO and follow-on public offering, and have incurred losses in each year since our inception.
-Our net losses were \$47.4 million for the nine months ended September 30, 2016.
-As of September 30, 2016, we had an accumulated deficit of \$227.1 million.
-Substantially all of our operating losses resulted from costs incurred in connection with our development programs for beloranib, ZGN-1061 and ZGN-839, licensing milestone fees and from general and administrative costs associated with our operations.
+Our net losses were \$13.0 million for the three months ended March 31, 2017 and \$57.9 million for the year ended December 31, 2016.
+As of March 31, 2017, we had an accumulated deficit of \$250.6 million.
+Substantially all of our operating losses resulted from costs incurred in connection with our development programs for beloranib, ZGN-1061 and ZGN-839, early research activities, licensing milestone fees and from general and administrative costs associated with our operations.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 We expect our research and development expenses will increase over time in connection with our clinical trials of ZGN-1061, and of any other product candidates we may choose to pursue.
 In addition, if and when we obtain marketing approval for ZGN-1061, we will incur significant sales, marketing and outsourced manufacturing expenses.
 We will continue to incur additional costs associated with operating as a public company.
 As a result, we expect to continue to incur significant operating losses that would increase over time for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.